nasimpc/BSAG-MCP/docs/operations.md

 - parser drift is surfaced as warnings
 - no source body content is printed

+## SQLite retention

+Realtime snapshots are stored in SQLite.
+Old snapshots are pruned according to `RETENTION_DAYS`.
+Service notices and external impacts are replaced per source refresh and reused as stale cache when a refresh fails.

 ## Troubleshooting

 - 401 on HTTP mode: missing or invalid bearer token